nicolasfauchereau/model_isotope/README.md

-# Forward eco-physiological modelling of delta 18O in Kauri tree-rings
+# Forward eco-physiological modeling of delta 18O in Kauri tree-rings

 This repository contains the supplementary material accompanying the paper: